 National Defence Academy:

-National Defence Academy is a Defence Training Institute which imparts basic training for all three Services of Indian Armed Forces – Army, Air Force, and Navy.
-India Males (NDA is not for females) who intend to join armed Forces can join NDA after 12th.
+National Defence Academy is a Defence Training Institute that imparts basic training for all three Services of Indian Armed Forces – Army, Air Force, and Navy.
+India Males (NDA is not for females) who intend to join armed Forces can join NDA after the 12th.
 To get into NDA, A three-stage selection Procedure is followed, i.e. Written Exam, Service Selection Board Interview and Finally Medical examination.
-The selected candidates go through rigorous training for 3 years culminating in graduation with BA/BSc or BCs (Computer Science) degree of JNU Delhi (Apart from this the candidates are also trained in outdoor skills, like PT, Drills, And games.
+The selected candidates go through rigorous training for 3 years culminating in graduation with a BA/BSc or BCs (Computer Science) degree of JNU Delhi (Apart from this the candidates are also trained in outdoor skills, like PT, Drills, And games.
 The emphasis in NDA is on character building, mental and physical robustness, leadership and a sense of keen observation for leading the troops on the battlefield.

 |Exam Name||National Defence Academy (NDA)|

 An Examination will be conducted by the UPSC on 18th April for admission to the Army, Navy and Air Force wings of the NDA for the 143rd Course.